money-god/auction-keeper/README.md

 If you are sharding across multiple accounts, you may want to have a separate keeper that handles all your `settleAuction`s \(in the case of English collateral, debt and surplus auctions\)

 `--settle-for <ACCOUNT1 ACCOUNT2>|NONE|ALL` Space-delimited list of accounts for which the keeper will settle auctions.
 Specify `NONE` to disable this option.
 If you'd like to donate your gas to settle auctions for all participants, `ALL` is also supported.
+Defaults to only the keeper address.

 **NOTE**: **Auction settlements are already sharded**, so you should remove the sharding configuration if you're running a dedicated auction settlement keeper.